zio/zio-config/docs/read/index.md

     .from(ConfigSource.fromMap("LDAP" -> "x", "DB_URL" -> "y",  "PORT" -> "1235"))

 ```

+_NOTE_: As of now we support system env, system property and a constant map in `ConfigSource`.
+We will be adding more, however, it will be easy to have any custom source.
+It is kept as simple as possible.

 ## Custom types
 We love `Port` instead of `Int` that represents a db port.